cellml/libcellml/docs/reference/sectionA_definitions.rst

 Character information items
 --------------------------------

 #.
-An element information item in the CellML namespace MUST NOT contain any
+An element information item in the :term:`CellML namespace` MUST NOT contain any
    character information items, except for character information items which consist entirely of whitespace characters.